curegit/halftone-converter/README.md

 #### FILE

-describe input image files
+describe input image files, can be multiple

 ### optional arguments

 #### -h, --help

-show this help message and exit
+show the help message and exit

 #### -q, --quiet